gvelim/advent2024/README.md

 This is an educational repository that offers practical examples demonstrating programming principles, design patterns, and Rust language features.
 Each challenge document explores different aspects of software development through the lens of specific problem solutions.

+The repository includes a complete Nix development environment setup for reproducible builds and consistent development experiences across different platforms.

 ## Purpose

 This repository aims to: